 That said, all modern coworking spaces require the various type of software and digital platform to manage and automate tasks like creating member accounts, billing, communications, and marketing.

-For example, a powerful coworking space software like Spacial can help you manage your space with automated billing, easy room booking, and a digital touch point for members to flag issues.
+For example, powerful coworking space software like Spacial can help you manage your space with automated billing, easy room booking, and a digital touchpoint for members to flag issues.

 Long are the days of the classic clunky locks and metal keys; a whole new spectrum of keyless technologies and “smart locks” are taking over the market.
-You probably already use one of these types of keyless technologies on a daily basis at your apartment building, gym, or office.
+You probably already use one of these types of keyless technologies daily at your apartment building, gym, or office.

-A range of keyless technology exist to fulfill the needs of your coworking space.
-You want to choose the keyless system that right for your coworking space and fits the needs of your space and budget.
+Ranges of keyless technology exist to fulfill the needs of your coworking space.
+You want to choose the keyless system that right for your coworking space and fit the needs of your space and budget.

 The staff of your coworking space is the backbone of your business.

 These people will interact with members on a day-to-day basis.
 They also represent your company, and function as an extension of your brand.
-As such, it’s important that you bring on the right people to your team!
+As such, you must bring the right people onto your team!